Summary of BCI Xinjiang Roadmap

 To that end, the BCI Secretariat has, in consultation with the BCI Council, developed a roadmap that includes two key phases.
-The first phase will deliver a third-party analysis of the situation by January 2020.
+The first phase will deliver a third-party analysis of the situation by the end of first quarter of 2020.
 The analysis will be complemented with a list of recommendations for Better Cotton Standard System improvements.

 The second phase is designed to use the initial report findings and revise Better Cotton Standard System policies and procedures with the aim of preventing and detecting forced labour.
 The scope of the revision will be based on the findings of phase one and will likely include:

 - Policies and procedures for licensing BCI Farmers as well as endorsement and management of on-the-ground partners (Implementing Partners);

 - Adaptation of the Better Cotton Decent Work Principle and Criteria; and